 These huge works in white marble at T3 of Changi Airport are bound to catch your attention.
 These art installations are big and made of solid white marble.
 There are thread-like formations on the surface.
 They represent the floral world, a representation of life in earth.
 They also represent the garden city image of Singapore that continuously sprouts and flourishes.
 When the Singapore Airport team took me around this Art trail at Changi I told them this is the same stone Taj Mahal was made of and they all smiled.
 However, the stone here came from China and is closer to White Jade in its formation.

 To me, these huge pods of floral buds looked like a spot of serenity in an otherwise buzzing airport where everyone is moving all the time.
-Their pristine white also represented a kind of stability in the middle of mobility.
+Their pristine white color also represented a kind of stability in the middle of mobility.
 Their solid state stood against the fragile glass and steel structure.

 Han Sai Por is a Singapore-based award winning sculptor.